-To check for a duplicate IP address, complete the following steps:
+To check for a duplicate IP address by using the HMC, complete the following steps:

-- 1. On the Hardware Management Console (HMC), right-click the desktop and select terminal → rshterm. - 2.
-At the terminal, issue this command: lssyscfg -r sys -F "name, ipaddr" A list of managed systems' names and their IP addresses (or host names) is displayed. - 3.
-Check to see if there are duplicate IP addresses.
+- 1. On the HMC, right-click the desktop and select terminal > rshterm. - 2.
+Issue this command: lssyscfg -r sys -F "name, ipaddr".

+A list of managed system names and their IP addresses (or host names) is displayed.

+3. Check for duplicate IP addresses.